Tensions mount in First Quantum bid for Inmet

 If successful, the deal would give First Quantum control of the massive Cobre Panama project, easing its dependence on Africa and particularly Zambia.

-Nearly 40 percent of Inmet is held by four shareholders, including holding company Leucadia National Corp, which has backed the deal, in absence of changed circumstances.
+Nearly 40 percent of Inmet is held by four shareholders, including holding company Leucadia National Corp (LUK.N), which has backed the deal, in absence of changed circumstances.

 First Quantum is being advised on the deal by Jefferies International, Goldman Sachs and RBC Capital Markets, while Inmet is being advised by CIBC World Markets.